korn-sudo/Project-Fog/README.md

 ```bash
 iptables -L
 ```
-8. I cant access my vps.
+8. I can't access my vps.
 >_This happens if you forcefully attempt to login with a number of wrong passwords.
 It will then lock._
-9. Why you share this project in public?
+9.Why are you sharing this project with the public?
 >_Because I find it annoying when people sell scripts.
 Simple as that._
-10. Will you update your project always?
+10. Will you always update your project?
 >_No, After this version 3.01, I won't be able to update it since my virtual private server expired and I have a limited amount of time._